Anna Kopec

 Beyond the book project, my other research projects explore similar areas of homelessness, democracy, urban governance, and public policy

-In a recently accepted paper in the Journal of Public Policy I share the findings from a media analysis of the COVID-19 pandemic homelessness responses in three Canadian cities.
+In a paper published in the Journal of Public Policy I share the findings from a media analysis of the COVID-19 pandemic homelessness responses in three Canadian cities.
 Utilizing the critical juncture and path dependence literature, I characterize the various responses taken during the pandemic as mechanisms of change or path dependence.
-The paper is available open access.
+The paper is Open Access and available here.

-In a recently accepted paper in the American Review of Canadian Studies Alison Smith (University of Toronto) examine how and from what perspective homelessness has been studied in Canada.
+In paper for the American Review of Canadian Studies Alison Smith (University of Toronto) and I examine how and from what perspective homelessness has been studied in Canada.
 We share results from a systematic literature review with an analysis of the authors and their disciplines, the research questions, and the recommendations commonly found in existing homelessness research and argue for more research from a political science perspective.
-The paper is available open access.
+The paper is Open Access and available for download here.

 Teaching

-I teach courses in public policy, inequality, and qualitative methods at the School of Public Policy and Administration at the undergraduate and graduate levels.In 2022-2023, I am teaching
+I teach courses in public policy, inequality, and qualitative methods at the School of Public Policy and Administration and Arthur Kroeger College at the undergraduate and graduate levels.In 2023-2024, I am teaching

 • PAPM 3000 – Policy Research